|

 Of the daily sky.

-This one is written in Vanyarin Quenya.
+The language is Vanyarin Quenya.

 *telguma - cognate of Ñoldorin Q. telluma, adapted from Valarin delguma, see rg, lg, rgw, lgw > Vanyarin rg, lg, rw, lw (PE19:93) [earlier: dialectal lb, lg, rb, rg where standard Quenya has lw, ll, rw, rr (PE14:41)]